School Complaints Procedure

 Following investigation, a response will be given in writing and the complainant will be informed of their right of appeal to Governors (Stage 3).

-If dissatisfied, the complainant will be advised to submit in writing their right to appeal to the Headteacher within 10 school working days of receipt of the form.
+If dissatisfied, the complainant will be advised to submit in writing their right to appeal to the Headteacher within 10 college working days of receipt of the form.

 Appeal (Stage 3)

-On receipt of written Appeal letter and within 5 school working days, the Headteacher will acknowledge receipt and notify the complainant of the date on which their appeal will be heard.
+On receipt of written Appeal letter and within 5 college working days, the Headteacher will acknowledge receipt and notify the complainant of the date on which their appeal will be heard.

 The following are entitled to attend the appeal, submit written representations and address the Panel: